 Winter is also a beautiful time to visit Germany.
 In general, prices tend to be a bit cheaper during this season, but good off season deals have become hard to come by.
 Even during the coldest winter months, many hotels are still popular with business travelers or tour groups, which prevents major price reductions.
 Deals on airline tickets can still be found during these low times, but the holiday season around Christmas can also be a more expensive time to visit as vacationers head to both countries.

 Why is Finland more expensive than Germany?

-Finland, like much of Scandinavia, is an expensive country to visit.
+Finland, like much of northern Europe, is an expensive country to visit.
 Depending on what you want to see and do, transportation and organized activities can be quite expensive.
 Food, accommodation, and entertainment are all expensive throughout Finland, regardless of the season you visit.
 Finland also has a high cost of living, so restaurants and other amenities are more expensive than in many parts of Europe.